On probabilities in quantum mechanics: Intersubjectivity and QBism

 Consider two remote observers $O_1$ and $O_2$ who perform joint measurments on a system $\mathcal{S}$.
 Let their observations at time $t$ be $\theta_1(t)$ and $\theta_2(t)$, and let these correspond to operators $M_1(t)$ and $M_2(t)$.
 Khrennikov (2024) considers this situation, and assumes that $[M_1(t), M_2(t)]=0$.
 Is this possible?

 In my terminology it is only possible if $\theta_1(t)$ and $\theta_2(t)$, in some sense can be given meaning at the same time, are both accessible.
 They can then not each be maximal, but one can imagine a situation where the vector $(\theta_1(t), \theta_2(t))$ is maximal.
 At least it has to be accessible to some agent.
+This agent can be a third observer, observing both $O_1$ and $O_2$.

 Khrennikov then refers to a Theorem due to Ozawa (2019): Two observers performing the joint local and probabiliy reproducible measurements of the same observable $A$ on the system $\mathcal{S}$ should get the same outcome with probability 1.
 He says that this challenges QBism.